5 things that contribute to Fatigue in Fibromyalgia and Chronic fatigue

 4. Drink enough water

 Fatigue is one of the symptoms of dehydration.
 Try to have at least 2 liters of water a day.
-Don’t count other liquids such as coffee, and tea as they are actually diuretics (make you pee).
-Don’t count chilled water.
+Don’t count all of your cup of coffee, or tea as they are diuretics (make you pee).

 5. Improve oxygen circulating to the brain and body